 Another type of coverage you might buy as part of an earthquake policy would provide "additional living expenses," money to cover the costs of temporary housing and other basic needs after a disaster.

 See if your other policies cover quakes

-Just like homeowners, renters will find their rental insurance doesn't cover damage from earthquakes.
-Renters who want to insure their belongings against quake damage will need to scout around for a separate earthquake insurance policy on top of their renters insurance.
+Apartment dwellers will find their renters insurance is insufficient to cover damage from earthquakes, same as homeowners insurance.
+Renters who want to insure their belongings against quake damage will need to scout around for a separate earthquake policy.

 Meanwhile, comprehensive auto insurance typically covers vehicle damage incurred in an earthquake, says Whittle.
 However, not all car owners have comprehensive insurance; many carry only liability insurance, as their states require.
-That won't do diddly if your car is damaged or destroyed in an earthquake.
+That won't do diddly if your car is damaged or destroyed by a quake.

 As for other property, check your existing coverage closely.
 If you have a boat, for example, your marine policy may cover earthquake damage.

 There are a few steps you can take to make filing a claim easier and faster after an earthquake, or any catastrophe.

 First -- and this may sound silly -- know who your insurer is.
 Hackett says many times after a disaster, homeowners can't name their insurance company.

 Keep your insurance agent's card in your wallet, or store information about your earthquake insurance and other policies in your cellphone, Whittle suggests.
 That way, you'll be sure to have it when you need it.

 "We don't want to see people getting killed after an earthquake because they go back in a damaged home to get paperwork," says Whittle.